Return to the home page

 Letter of Intent (LOI)

 You are required to submit a Letter of Intent stating your intention to homeschool your child.
 The LOI is due by July 1st or within two weeks of your decision to homeschool.
-The letter must include your child’s name, age and grade level.
-Download a sample LOI in MS Word or PDF format).
+The letter must include your child's name, age and grade level and a statement that you intend to homeschool for the coming year.

 Back to Index